7 Easy Ways to Take Care of Your Exterior Sliding Patio Doors

 Did you know that slamming shut exterior sliding patio doors can cause significant alignment issues?
 You can try to adjust the alignment by manipulating the screws on the rollers or by removing the door from the track.

 Alignment issues aren’t easy to fix on your own.
 Therefore, we suggest contacting our team at Clearwater Exteriors for additional support.

 7. Schedule a professional assessment

 The company you choose to install your exterior sliding patio doors matters.
-That is why we suggest going with our team at Clearwater Windows.
+That is why we suggest going with our team at Clearwater Exteriors.
 Also, consider having our team come to your property for periodic assessments and tune-ups.
 To learn more or to schedule your appointment, call our office today or use this website to contact our team of local technicians.
 We can’t wait to help you!